 - Determine a clear and concise message.
 Don’t miss out on the benefit behind your fundraising efforts.
 Successful campaigns focus on the organization’s mission and communicate this goal to prospective donors.

 - Create timelines for specific goals.
-Indigo.com reported that 42% of funds were raised in the first and last three days of a study analyzing 100,000 fundraising campaigns.
+Indigo.com reported that 42% of funds.
+Were raised in the first, last three days of a study analyzing 100,000 fundraising campaigns.
 It is important to set goals for all phases of the campaign and consider the general need for promotion in between.